YxxgSxxl/vue-expense-tracker/README.md

 ## Documentations

-Passed the transactions list in a prop, with TypeScript syntax:
+"TransactionList.vue" --> Passed the transactions list in a prop, with TypeScript syntax:

 ```
 <script setup lang="ts">